 See Kootenay National Park in a single day with a drive along the 94 kilometre Banff-Windermere Highway.
-Stop and snap some photos at a scenic viewpoint, take a “behind the scenes tour” with the Explora Kootenay App or get some fresh air on a short self-guided interpretive walk.
+Stop and snap some photos at one of the many scenic viewpoints, enjoy a river-side picnic, or get some fresh air on a short self-guided interpretive walk.

-Download the new Explora Kootenay App from iTunes or Google Play and enjoy a guided audio tour of one of BC’s most scenic highways.
+Download the Parks Canada app from the App Store or Google Play.
+Enjoy the new Kootenay guided audio tour as you travel one of BC’s most scenic highways.
 Hear behind-the-scenes stories from Parks Canada staff and get insider tips on where to stop.

 Enjoying Kootenay National Park can easily be a full day adventure.
 Bask in the sun and take a short walk from the Marble Canyon Day Use Area to one of several bridges where the Vermilion River has carved a path through the rock.
 Admire the turquoise blue colour of Kootenay River as it swiftly flows past the Kootenay River Day Use Area.
 Enjoy a leisurely stroll around a small green-coloured lake at the Olive Lake Day Use Area.